 The current statutory functions of the division of housing (division) within the department of local affairs include conducting research into new approaches to housing throughout the state.
-The bill expands the list of research subjects to include:
+The act expands the list of research subjects to include:

 - Transit-oriented development that includes increased housing density near employment, education, and town centers; and

 - Advanced energy performance standards that minimize the total building operational costs during the affordability period.

 The act expands the list of existing functions of the division to include collaborating with other state agencies to develop incentives that support:

 - Local development near transit corridors;

 - Increased housing density development within employment, education, and town centers; and

 - Energy performance standards that minimize total building operational costs during the affordability period.